Lazy Quantum Walks with Native Multiqubit Gates: Conclusions

 \section{Conclusions}

-We show that with projected gate fidelities of $\mathcal{F}(\text{CZ}) = 0.9981$ and $\mathcal{F}(\text{CCZ}) = 0.9954$, a quantum walk with no rest-state performed on a 4-node ring (requiring three qubits) results in final state fidelity $f>0.99$ after four time steps and $f>0.90$ after twenty timesteps.
-More resource intensive quantum walks performed with these projected gate fidelities do not meet these tolerances.
-However, the additional use of a four-qubit C3Z gate with projected fidelity $\mathcal{F}(\text{C3Z}) = 0.9850$ results in these tolerances met when performing a quantum walk with rest state on a 4-node ring or a quantum walk without rest state on an 8-node ring (both requiring four qubits).
-This, along with results of the model with improved two- and three-qubit gate fidelities, leads us to conclude that a native four-qubit gate and mid-circuit qubit array rearrangement is required for the implementation of interesting quantum walks on neutral atom hardware.
+We show that with projected gate fidelities of $\mathcal{F}(\text{CZ}) = 0.9981$ and $\mathcal{F}(\text{CCZ}) = 0.9954$, a quantum walk with a rest-state performed on a 4-node ring (requiring four qubits) results in final state fidelity $f>0.99$ after two time steps and $f>0.90$ after fourteen timesteps.
+We find that these can be increased to five timesteps with $f>0.99$ and at least twenty timesteps with $f>0.90$ if either the CZ and CCZ gate fidelities are increased to $\mathcal{F} (\text{CZ})=99.99\%$ and $\mathcal{F} (\text{CCZ})=99.79\%$ or, perhaps more simply, we introduce a native four-qubit gate with $\mathcal{F}(\text{C3Z}) = 0.9850$.
+With these and similar results for quantum walks on 8- and 16-node rings, we therefore conclude that native four-qubit gates and mid-circuit rearrangement is highly recommended for the near-term implementation of interesting toy quantum walks on neutral atom hardware.